ClanAODDev/deploy/README.md

 There is a basic sanity check to ensure `--update-node` is used against a real NodeJS project, `--update-php` for PHP projects, etc. based on the package file.

+There is an action for restarting the supervisord process rather than baking it into the deploy action, since that doesn't necessarily need to happen every time code changes are made - just when code changes are made to things that actually get queued (like notifications).

 ### Things to improve/consider